kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Whether to check you are using the latest version of the Dart SDK at startup\.

-- **`dart.cliConsole`**: `enum { "debugConsole", "terminal" }`
+- **`dart.cliConsole`**: `enum { "debugConsole", "terminal", "externalTerminal" }`

   Default: `"debugConsole"`

-  Whether to run Dart CLI apps in the Debug Console or the VS Code integrated terminal\.
+  Whether to run Dart CLI apps in the Debug Console or a terminal\.
 The Debug Console has more functionality because the process is controlled by the debug adapter\, but is unable to accept input from the user via stdin\.

 - **`dart.closingLabels`**: `boolean`